The Amazing Race 21: Contestants

-Natalie and Nadiya Anderson were selected to return for The Amazing Race: All-Stars.
-They later competed on Survivor: San Juan del Sur, making them the first Amazing Race contestants to compete on another CBS reality show.
-On May 23, 2016, Natalie appeared on a Survivor-themed primetime special of The Price is Right.
+Natalie and Nadiya Anderson returned for The Amazing Race: All-Stars.
+They later competed on Survivor: San Juan del Sur.
+On May 23, 2016, Natalie appeared on a Survivor-themed primetime special of The Price Is Right.
 Natalie then returned to compete on Survivor: Winners at War, and Nadiya also made an appearance as part of the loved ones visit.
 Natalie also competed on the thirty-sixth season of the MTV reality show The Challenge, but had to withdraw in the fifth episode after learning that she was pregnant.
+In 2026, Natalie Anderson competed on the fourth season of The Traitors.

 Amy Purdy later competed in the eighteenth season of the ABC reality series Dancing with the Stars.
-On June 9, 2014, Purdy appeared on CBS's The Price Is Right as a guest model.
+On June 9, 2014, she appeared on CBS's The Price Is Right as a guest model.
 On April 1, 2016, Purdy appeared on TLC's Say Yes to the Dress.
 She later also appeared in the 2016 Summer Paralympics opening ceremony where she danced with a robotic arm.